nikukatansa/crossroad-live/site/content/_index.md

   video: LOyUfwdntpA
   showsection: false
 sundayschool:
-  intro: God told Jonah to deliver a message to the people of Ninevah but, instead
+  intro: Prophets are people who hear from God and then share His message.
+In the
-    of going straight there, Jonah started off by running the opposite way.
-You can read the full story in the book of Jonah.
+    Bible there are 16 prophets with books named after them, from Isaiah through to Malachi.
+In this video we take a look at what God was saying to His people through them
-  video: jO2QsF_nnIU
+  video: sumaXbjP2Kg
   showsection: true
 specialvideo:
   title: Remembrance Sunday 2020